 Strategic thinking: Encourage staff to have a vision of the company at a macro level that goes beyond their own day-to-day responsibilities.
 Team leaders should encourage them to think strategically about both their tasks and their teams.
 For men, it is important that they take responsibility for their work, so that the strategic approach does not cause them to neglect day-to-day operations and they can continue to be valuable in their teams, without anyone having to cover their tasks.

-Relational skills: It is crucial for women to develop political skills, to create networks and to learn to negotiate with their peers and their superiors.
+Relational skills: It is crucial for women to develop political skills, to create networks, and to learn to negotiate with their peers and their superiors.

-Confidence: Giving female staff confidence should be prioritised during the exchange of feedback, but not in an abstract or a vague way.
+Confidence: Giving female staff confidence should be prioritized during the exchange of feedback, but not in an abstract or a vague way.
 Give them the space to explain where their lack of confidence comes from and talk to the rest of the team to change certain dynamics that may not be constructive.
 Thus, female staff will avoid feeling singled out as being solely responsible for their lack of leadership skills or self-confidence.

 Finally, Adriasola reminds companies that reviewing these dynamics will also have a positive impact on their profitability.
-“The question that must be asked is: can I afford to exclude almost half of the talent from the improvement, quality and innovation processes?” she said.
+“The question that must be asked is: can I afford to exclude almost half of the talent from the improvement, quality, and innovation processes?” she said.
 “The answer is clearly no.” According to a 2018 study by EAE Business School in Madrid, companies with the highest gender diversity index in their executive teams record 21% more in profits and create 27% more value.
-But above all, she said, organisations must understand that avoiding discrimination on the basis of gender in any of their processes is a matter of democratic justice: “Putting people at the centre means respecting and promoting diversity without leaving anyone behind and that, in itself, is already a great benefit.”
+But above all, she said, organizations must understand that avoiding discrimination on the basis of gender in any of their processes is a matter of democratic justice: “Putting people at the center means respecting and promoting diversity without leaving anyone behind and that, in itself, is already a great benefit.”